 Tackling supply chain challenges with technology

-With all the unpredictability we faced in 2020, the good news is that experts see a more stable outlook for 2021, with some carriers seeing elevated demand carrying through at least the first quarter of 2021 due to consumers prioritizing spending on improving their “stay at home lifestyles.”
+With all the unpredictability we faced in 2020, the good news is that experts see a more stable outlook in the years to come, with some carriers seeing elevated demand carrying through at least the first quarter of 2021 due to consumers prioritizing spending on improving their “stay at home lifestyles.”

 Sign up to join the Community Load Match platform to begin taking part in a more connected supply chain.
-Set your business up for success by finding new customer or vendor opportunities, streamlining onboarding and settlement, and turning spot work into contract work in repeat lanes by working more closely with customers that fit your specific needs - both for the rest of 2020 and in the months and years ahead.
+Set your business up for success by finding new customer or vendor opportunities, streamlining onboarding and settlement, and turning spot work into contract work in repeat lanes by working more closely with customers that fit your specific needs.